WillerSt/magnetix_toolbox/README.md

         cd TEAM_Problem_32
         python3 TeamProblem32_setup.py
-        cd ..

 3. run example (if possible in parallel)

-       mpirun -np 4 ./magnetostatic_2D_exec --scen TEAM_Problem_32/TeamProblem32_case3.xml
+       mpirun -np 4 ../magnetostatic_2D_exec --scen TeamProblem32_case3.xml

-4. All results are found in the *TEAM_Problem_32/results/* directory.
+4. All results are found in the *TEAM_Problem_32_case3/results/* directory.
 The fields can be viewed e.g. with Paraview.
     Evaluate flux density at the query points using

-        cd TEAM_Problem_32
-        python3 evalFieldQuery.py
+        python3 evalFieldQuery.py TeamProblem32_case3/results/results.xml

 # Third party contributions
 ## tinyXML2